great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

 3. Run the code.

-## Connect to a Data Source
+## Connect to a Datasource

-A Data Source provides a standard API for accessing and interacting with data from a data source system.
+A Datasource provides a standard API for accessing and interacting with data from a data source system.

 In Jupyter Notebook, run the following code to connect to existing `.csv` NYC taxi trip data stored in the `great_expectations` GitHub repository: